Grosvenor

 'Cause we used to fight like cats and dogs

-Till we made it up in the ballroom,
+'Til we made it up in the ballroom,

 Ballroom dancing made a man of me

-'Ballroom Dancing' by Paul McCartney)
+('Ballroom Dancing' by Paul McCartney)

 Paul